 Visit our Frequently Asked Questions page to get some basic questions answered that you might have about RLCs at SJU!
 More questions?
 Contact Sarah Jones, firstname.lastname@example.org or 610-660-1941.

-Biology, Chemical Biology & Environmental Science majors: register for BEAGLE here.
+Open to Biology, Chemical Biology & Environmental Science majors.
 All BEAGLE participants will reside in the Science RLC.
 For more information about the Science RLC, please visit our Science RLC page.